Lake District Cumbria, UK Travel Guide

 Consider an overnight stay in port cities before heading to the Lake District.

-River transportation is not applicable for arrival/departure to the region.
+River transportation does not apply to arrival/departure to the region.

 No specific individual exit fees are typically paid when leaving from the UK.
 Air Passenger Duty is usually included in the flight ticket price.

-Allow ample time for departure procedures to avoid stress at the end of your trip.
+Allow ample time prior to departing procedures to avoid stress at the end of your trip.

 Check-in, security, duty-free shopping, restaurants, lounges, currency exchange.